 Description: STS AVR Composite Score comprises two domains consisting of six measures: Domain 1) Absence of Operative Mortality - Proportion of patients (risk-adjusted) who do not experience operative mortality.
 Operative mortality is defined as death during the same hospitalization as surgery or after discharge but within 30 days of the procedure; and Domain 2) Absence of Major Morbidity - Proportion of patients (risk-adjusted) who do not experience any major morbidity.
 Major morbidity is defined as having at least one of the following adverse outcomes: 1. reoperations for any cardiac reason, 2. renal failure, 3. deep sternal wound infection, 4. prolonged ventilation/intubation, and 5. cerebrovascular accident/permanent stroke.
 All measures are based on audited clinical data collected in a prospective registry and are risk-adjusted.
 Participants receive a score for each of the two domains, plus an overall composite score.
 The overall composite score was created by "rolling up" the domain scores into a single number.
 In addition to receiving a numeric score, participants are assigned to rating categories designated by one star (below average performance), two stars (average performance), or three stars (above average performance).
-Star ratings are publicly reported on the STS website and are also currently reported on the Consumer Reports website.; Measure Type: Composite; Level of Analysis: Facility, Clinician : Group/Practice; Setting of Care: Inpatient/Hospital; Data Source: Registry Data This maintenance measure is a composite outcome measure of the absence of mortality and five complications - wound infection, stroke, kidney failure, respiratory failure and re-operation after surgery to replace the aortic valve.
-The Committee agreed that several factors can have significant impact on operative mortality and that evidence-based guidelines, processes, and protocols can reduce post-operative complications and major morbidity for patients undergoing cardiac surgery.
+Star ratings are publicly reported on the STS website and are also currently reported on the Consumer Reports website.; Measure Type: Composite; Level of Analysis: Facility, Clinician: Group/Practice; Setting of Care: Inpatient/Hospital; Data Source: Registry Data impact on operative mortality and that evidence-based guidelines, processes, and protocols can reduce post-operative complications and major morbidity for patients undergoing cardiac surgery.
 Therefore, the Committee agreed that in the absence of empirical evidence it is beneficial to hold providers accountable for performance on this measure.
 The Committee generally agreed that a performance gap exists.
 The Committee had a lengthy discussion about levels of analysis, race and risk-adjustment, and score-level validity testing methodology, but generally agreed that the reliability and validity testing results met NQF criteria.
 The data are routinely collected, and the measure is feasible.
 This composite measure is one of the three ASCD composite measures publicly reported on STS Public Reporting Online.
 The Standing Committee recommended the measure for continued endorsement and requested that the developer provide data stratified by race during the annual update.